EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 ### Why not delete the code immediately?

-Since this is a **reusable app** that can be plugged into Django projects of any size (small apps or large-scale environments), immediate deletion is avoided for two key reasons:
+Since this is a **reusable app** that can be plugged into any Django projects of any size (small apps or large-scale environments), immediate deletion is avoided for two key reasons:

 1. **Database contention**
-   In environments with thousands of users, many codes could be deleted at the same time.
+   In environments with thousands of users, potential many codes could be deleted at the same time.
 Deleting them synchronously could lock rows or put heavy strain on the database.

 2. **User experience**
    Immediate deletion happens in the request/response cycle.
 If many users delete codes at once, their requests would take longer, and the frontend might “freeze” while deletions are processed leading to a poor UX.